waja/docker-nextcloud-legacy/README.md

        hoellen/nextcloud
 ```

 You are **not obliged** to use `ADMIN_USER` and `ADMIN_PASSWORD`.
-If these variables are not provided, you'll be able to configure your admin acccount from your browser.
+If these variables are not provided, you'll be able to configure your admin account from your browser.

 **Below you can find a docker-compose file, which is very useful!**